ezKEa/aagl-gtk-on-nix/README.md

 # aagl-gtk-on-nix
 Run [an-anime-game-launcher](https://github.com/an-anime-team/an-anime-game-launcher) on Nix/NixOS!

-## Installation and Usage
+## Cachix

-Before we start, it's recommended to set up Cachix so you won't need to build the launcher yourself:
+It's recommended to set up Cachix so you won't need to build the launcher yourself:
 ```sh
 $ nix-shell -p cachix --run "cachix use ezkea"
 ```